 But still, that means more people are available and are up for some socializing – that’s good for you.

-There also the people who recently broke up with friends or lovers.
+There are also people who recently broke up with friends or lovers.
 When the summer comes they start thinking “okay, time to turn the page and meet some new people.”

 In other words – more potential friends for you.
 Good news!